UncraftedName/SourceDemoOverlayRendering/README.md

 ![](github-things/chmb-14.png)

 Known issues:
-- This project relies on an extremely old version of my [demo parser](https://github.com/UncraftedName/UncraftedDemoParser), it might not work in all games and will only show the position of player one (so coop demos will not show all players).
 - Viewing the overlay in the display window does not work properly if you have a smaller display than the screenshot size.
 All current screenshots in the project were done on a 1440p monitor, so you might need to scale and recalibrate the images if you wanted to view the result on a smaller monitor.
 The rendered images should still be fine though.
-- The tickrate is incorrect for games other than portal 1, I think changing any values in Main.java from 66 to the correct value should work, but I haven't tested that.